QuickBooks Import - Payroll W2

 Step 3: Verification

-If the recap is missing anything, then you need to double check your field mappings.
-A button is available that will display all payroll item descriptions that printed on the Payroll Detail Review report.
+Tip: Use the button titled "List QB Payroll Items being used".
+Use this to display all payroll item descriptions that printed on the Payroll Detail Review report.
 Use this to verify that you have picked up all necessary W2 items and that the description matches exactly to your mapping.

 Step 4: Import